 Kung Fu Panda 2: Lord Shen, when Po confronts him in the foundry and demands to know what he knows about his past.
 Shen cruelly lies to him, telling him that his parents abandoned him and didn't love him, which distracts Po long enough for Shen to get the upper hand and nearly kill him.

-The Big Bad of Frozen tries this twice.
-The first one is given to a Determinator, and has less of an effect.
+Hans in Frozen tries this twice.
+The first one is given to a dying Anna, and has less of an effect.
 Elsa, on the other hand, goes into a Heroic BSOD

 Lecter also provides, in both the film and the book, perhaps the ultimate form of this trope, when, trapped in a cell, he convinces the guy in the cell next to him to commit suicide just by talking through the bars.